The cost is not always immediate. It shows up quietly.

 This engagement is a good fit if:

-AI adoption monitoring and governance guidance as the landscape evolves
+AI adoption monitoring and governance guidance as the environment evolves

 Technology budgeting and forecasting support